fbpx

 Manual Activities

-Solution: Automate as many business processes as you can, and start from automated testing.
-Regression, smoke, and sanity tests go first.
-Then, data-driven tests, stress and load tests, time-consuming, and business-critical paths that have effects visible for users.
+Solution: Strive to automate as many business processes as possible, beginning with testing.
+Prioritize regression, smoke, and sanity tests for automation.
+Follow this with data-driven tests, stress and load tests, and the automation of time-consuming and business-critical paths that directly impact user experience.

 Test automation cycle - scaling software teams